KARAN-D05/Gate-Level-Perceptron/README.md

 ## 🔜 Future Versions
 - Feedback-driven adaptation on top of the existing popcount-based judgement mechanism.
-- Automatic threshold adjustment based on feedback which would allow the detector to gradually converge towards an apropriate threshold.
+- Automatic threshold adjustment based on feedback which would allow the detector to gradually converge towards an appropriate threshold.
 - It would form basis of simple self-learning adaptive system.

 ## 🛠️Current Development: